- The pancreas is a small, thin organ that lies behind the stomach and under the liver.

-Your pancreas is a thin, 15 cm long organ that lies behind your stomach and under your liver.
-It is a vital organ with two crucial roles — helping your body to digest food and making hormones that control your blood sugar levels.
+The pancreas is a thin, 15cm long organ that lies behind the stomach and under the liver.
+It is a vital organ with two crucial roles — helping the body digest food and making hormones that control blood sugar levels.

-Most of the cells in your pancreas make and release digestive enzymes into your duodenum, which is the start of your small intestine.
-In the duodenum, the digestive enzymes break down partly digested food from the stomach.
+Cells in your pancreas produce and release digestive enzymes into your duodenum, which is the start of the small intestine.
+In the duodenum, the digestive enzymes break down partially-digested food from the stomach.

-A very small part of your pancreas makes hormones that help control your blood sugar levels.
+A small part of the pancreas makes hormones that help control blood sugar levels.
 This part has alpha cells (which make glucagon) and beta cells (which make insulin).
-Glucagon and insulin work together to keep your blood glucose at the right level.
+Glucagon and insulin work together to keep your blood glucose level steady.

 Common diseases that can affect the pancreas include:

-- pancreatitis — inflammation of the pancreas, which can be caused by gall bladder disease and alcoholism
+- pancreatitis — inflammation of the pancreas, which can be caused by gall bladder disease and excessive alcohol use

 - diabetes — destruction or loss of beta cells can mean the pancreas doesn’t produce enough insulin for blood sugar control